Robert Redford as Nathan Muir, shrewd CIA case officer

 America Suits has a replica available for around $130, but the site offers no photos or testimonials about the jacket in addition to the scanty description, so I can’t testify as to whether or not it’s an accurate replica.

-Muir layers two shirts under the jacket.
+For the bulk of this jacket’s screen time, Muir layers two shirts under the jacket.
 His base layer is a heathered gray cotton short-sleeve t-shirt, worn as an undershirt.
 Over the t-shirt, he wears a tan cotton utility shirt that buttons down a front placket.

 Muir’s utility shirt has a slim spread collar and large patch pockets on the chest that close with a buttoning flap.
 Edge stitching is present throughout the shirt from the collar and the pocket flaps to the placket and the rounded button cuffs.
+Another shirt that he wears with this outfit is the light blue melange cotton button-up shirt which he also wears with his herringbone sport jacket during the 1991 scenes set in CIA’s Langley headquarters.

 Muir tucks both shirts into a pair of olive gray double reverse-pleated trousers with a medium rise.
 The trousers have on-seam side pockets and two jetted rear pockets that each close through a dark brown button.
 The bottoms are plain-hemmed with a short break to ease his movements as he darts in and out of destroyed buildings on his way to breakfast.